benwiz/sasha/README.md

 Display a Google map with a pin at my current location.
 A temporary use for easier monitoring of the `overland-receiver` service.

+## get-location

+Clojure function that returns the coordinates and geolocation of given person.

 ## docs

 Not yet working.
 Display API Gateway generated Swagger docs.